Alajuela Province: Geography

 The province is located in the North Central Plains and borders Nicaragua (Departamento de Rivas, Departamento del Río San Juan) to the north and the Costa Rican provinces of Heredia to the east, San José to the south, and Guanacaste to the west.
 Alajuela's San Carlos (canton) is larger than the provinces of Heredia and Cartago.
-It is the largest canton in Costa Rica, taking up 34.32% of the provincial territory and 6.55% of the national territory.
+It is the largest canton in Costa Rica, occupying 34.32% of the provincial territory and 6.55% of the national territory.

 Mountains

 The Central Mountain Range (Cordillera Central de Costa Rica) passes through the province's borders, as do the Tilarán and Guanacaste ranges.
 This province is also home to the two most active Costa Rican Volcanoes: Poás Volcano and the Arenal Volcano.

 Rivers

 In the northern plains, the San Carlos and Frío rivers drain to the San Juan River basin that separates Nicaragua and Costa Rica.
 The Tárcoles River, which flows to the Gulf of Nicoya, is known for its crocodile population.